Lesson video

 Experimenting with mark-making tools can create surprising surface effects.

 What unexpected objects could you use to make marks to create implied textures?
-Pause the video and share with someone.
+Pause video and share with someone.

 I wonder what ideas you came up with.

-I thought it'd be quite interesting to use some wire, or maybe some stones, to see what textures they create.
+I thought it'd be quite interesting to use some wire or maybe some stones to see what textures they create.

-Take a look at this object on the screen.
+Hmm, take a look at this object on the screen.

-That's another question for you to ponder.
+Can a smooth tool create rough-looking texture?
+Hmm, that's another question for you to ponder.

-Pause the video while you reflect on this, and share your answers with someone nearby.
+Pause the video while you reflect on this and share your answers with someone nearby.

 I wonder what answers you came up with.